 Recommended minimum roller size for bench models is, 75mm dia bottom roller, 85mm dia top roller.

 On an etching press prefabricated rollers are a better engineering option than solid rollers which only provides excessive weigh with no engineering benefit.
 People who disagree with that statement will have no engineering qualifications, knowledge or skills.
-Prefabricated rollers are used extensivley in Industry to support this principal.
+Prefabricated rollers are used extensively in Industry to support this principal.

 Bare metal rollers used in the home or studio present no problems, but if used in a damp environment (garden sheds) will need extra protection such as water dispersant (WD40) and covered with a cling film when unused for long periods.
 Rollaco now provides stainless steel rollers as an option to eliminate this problem.